 One of those jobs is working on a nearby building site with three of my buddies during the weekends, for about fifteen Euros per hour.

-The main tasks on this building site, which comprises several dilapidated buildings on a large estate, vary a little from day to day, but our main assignments are primarily clearing …
+The main tasks on this building site, which comprises several dilapidated buildings on a large estate, vary a little from day to day, but our main assignments are primarily clearing out …